pillars/styleguides/css.md

 ### Type Selectors

-Unless necessary (for example with helper classes), do not use element names in conjunction with IDs or classes:
+Unless necessary (for example with helper classes), do not use element names in conjunction with IDs (which you're not supposed to use anyway) or classes:

 ```css
 /* bad */